 Core architecture for complex web applications

-Application structure, rendering models, data layer, state/cache, accessibility, performance, testing, observability, and browser security as one architectural system.
+Application structure, rendering models, data layer, state and cache, accessibility, performance, testing, observability, and browser security taken not in isolation but as one architectural system, where a decision in one layer echoes in the others.

 Scale, decomposition, and applied cases

-A decision framework for modular frontend vs micro-frontends, three case studies, and documentary chapters on React, Angular, Svelte, Vite, and Ember as ecosystem context.
+A decision frame for modular frontend and micro-frontends, three practical case studies, and documentary chapters on React, Angular, Svelte, Vite, and Ember as ecosystem context.

 How to apply this in practice